 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is not considered to be significant to the Fund other than its cash holdings.

-The Fund is exposed to interest rate risk on its holdings of cash and cash equivalents.
-Income from holdings of cash and cash equivalents is based on variable interest rates.
-Investments in holdings of cash and cash equivalents are at call or otherwise are generally able to be liquidated on a daily basis.
+The Fund is exposed to interest rate risk on its cash holdings.
+Interest income from cash holdings is earned at variable interest rates.
+Investments in cash holdings are at call.